shreyas-nikam/68714c985887adf827c47d2f/documentation.md

 We encourage you to experiment further with the application, perhaps by preparing and uploading your own operational data (ensuring it matches the required column structure).

-## Further Reading

-For deeper insights into the theoretical and practical aspects of operational risk measurement discussed in this lab, consult relevant chapters in the 'Operational Risk Manager Handbook' or other standard operational risk management resources.
-Pay particular attention to discussions on the 'means of measurement', comparing 'unrealistic' vs 'feasible' approaches, and the application of generic risk profile grids.

 This concludes the QuLab Codelab.
 Thank you for participating!